dbsghdz1/FinePay/README.md

 When you launch the app, Phantom will open automatically.
 Please connect your wallet.
 (On first launch, the app may take longer than expected to start.
 Please wait patiently.)
+(your phantom must be on Testnet Mode, check that network is Solana Devnet.)

 Next, nearby devices will appear around your location.
 Tap the person you want to send SOL to.